 How are the thermal bonding steps performed during the production of Antique stone coated metal roofing tiles for ancient buildings scenic spots?

-The thermal bonding steps during the production of antique stone-coated metal roofing tiles for ancient buildings and scenic spots are crucial to ensuring the proper adhesion of the stone granules to the steel substrate.
+antique stone-coated metal roofing tiles for ancient buildings and scenic spots are crucial to ensuring the proper adhesion of the stone granules to the steel substrate.
 These steps involve the application of heat to activate the adhesive and securely bond the granules to the steel surface.
 Here's a general overview of how these thermal bonding steps are typically performed:

 Application of Stone Granules: After the steel coil has been coated with the adhesive, a layer of natural stone granules or ceramic-coated granules is evenly spread or sprayed onto the adhesive-coated steel sheet.
 These granules are pre-colored to achieve the desired antique appearance.